hrvthzslt/personal-site/content/resume/index.md

 <!-- **Backend Software Developer ** | Budapest | [GitHub](https://github.com/hrvthzslt) | [LinkedIn](https://www.linkedin.com/in/zsolt-horvath-8779147a/) | [hrvth.7slt@gmail.com](mailto:hrvth.7slt@gmail.com) -->

-Passionate about computers since childhood, I turned my curiosity for coding into a career in backend development.
-I’ve built and improved everything from legacy monoliths to new services, focusing on robust, scalable solutions for high-traffic environments.
-I thrive in collaborative teams, enjoy sharing knowledge, and I am always eager to learn and make a real impact.
+My childhood passion for computers turned into a career in backend development.
+I've worked on a wide range of projects, from legacy monoliths to new services, in high-traffic environments where reliability and availability matter.
+I enjoy working in teams, sharing knowledge, and making a positive impact whenever I can.

 ## Career